Pabla007/-60_Days_of_code/README.md

 d[42,60] - Started Lesson 7 and completed [7.1-7.7] and Right now I am doing the style transfer excersie and will put on traning & go to sleep as it will take 1-3 hours for tranining locally.

 D[43,60] - Finally Completed Lesson 7 and Fell in Love with the Style-Trasnfer Excersie.
 Will start from Lesson 8 tomorrow.

+d[44,60] - Started Lesson 8 & reading the articles given in the Intro to RNN and will see the videos tomorrow and also done my final year project task.
+And will be busy in completing that for couple of days.